 College Facilities.
-All the college's programs are housed in a single complex.
+All of the College of Architecture and Environmental Design's programs are housed in a single complex.
 Facilities include the Architecture and Environmental Design Library; computer laboratories; design studios; the Gallery of Design; lecture and seminar rooms; the Media Center; offices for faculty, the administration, and student organizations; the shop; the slide collection; Materials Resource Center; and technology laboratories.
 The bridge between the original building and the expansion places the college's review and display space at the heart of the complex.